 If you are suffering from vertigo, then you know all too well the spinning feeling that is often the way this vestibular issue manifests itself.
 Many who suffer from this extremely common ailment are looking for drug-free ways to keep it under control.
 Today, we are going to discuss two ways: essential oils and upper cervical care for dizziness.

-First, let’s look at the top 5 essential oils for vertigo patients.
+First, let’s look at the top 5 essential oils for vertigo treatment for patients.
 Then we will consider how upper cervical care is providing evidence-based hope for many vertigo sufferers.

 Thyme is an amazing herb with great medicinal properties.
 In fact, one study found that it was better for menstrual cramping that ibuprofen.
 Of course, pain and dizziness are two different symptoms, but many people treat thyme oil as a sort of cure-all.
 You can try diffusing the oil or drinking tea made from thyme for your dizziness.

 If your vertigo is related to a cold or flu the menthol in peppermint oil may help.
 Peppermint is also supposed to help with blood flow, and reduced blood flow can play a key role in both central and peripheral vertigo types.
 Peppermint may be one of the best essential oils for vertigo.

 One of the side effects of serious vertigo can be nausea and even vomiting.
 This makes lemon an important essential oil for dizziness.
 In a 2014 study, inhaling lemon oil helped pregnant women with morning sickness.
 Using a diffuser to keep lemon oil in the air may thus provide some relief if vertigo strikes unexpectedly and severely.